It has been said, and I tend to agree, the three most important things to remember about installing an above ground pool are right here.

 Tractors are also known to leave a lot of deep tire tracks that will need to be filled in and smoothed out.
 A sod cutter leaves a perfectly flat, grass and vegetation free, area to start you initial leveling.

 How you go about moving the dirt around from here is up to you.
 I use my sod cutter to loosen the ground in the high areas and also to pack the ground in any areas that have been filled.
 I also use shovels, picks and a jack hammer on occasion.

 Other methods that are used are a long 2x4 with a carpenters level.
 Done correctly this can be effective, it is just a lot more time consuming.
 The other methods are similar in that they use a level center point to set the rest of the pool.
 Off of that center point you can use a clear hose half full of water.
 The two points are level when the water is centered in the hose.
 A string with a line level attached can be used also but because of the small level being used it is the least effective.

 I then make sure the ground inside the ring is level.
 This is more of a visual thing.
 I will knock down the highs and fill in the lows.
+I then give the whole area a good rake job and we are ready to move in the sand.
 Now the pool is level and ready to finish the installation.